 When you visit Al Azhar Park, it really feels like you have escaped the madness of Cairo.
 I love the story behind the creation of this little oasis.
 Before it was a park, it was a pile of garbage accumulated over 500 years.
 The Aga Khan, a nobleman, businessman, and philanthropist, donated $30 million to transform this mountain of garbage into the beautiful oasis it is today.

 In Cairo, Manshiyat Nasir is a unique destination.
 It won’t be everyone’s cup of tea, either.
 This region, which is near to the Mokattam hills, is known as the Garbage City.
 Garbage mounds can be seen on the streets, roofs, and even outside the front doors.
 Garbage City is a fun place to visit if you want to meet the local garbage collectors and waste sorters.
+This will be in mind for it’s wonderful attractions.
 Keep in mind that this is still a residential neighborhood, so don’t intrude on people’s privacy, indulge in poverty tourism, or work in an unsuitable manner.

 Cairo Tower, which stands at a height of 187 meters (614 feet), is one of the city’s most intriguing attractions.
 This is one of the most romantic Cairo holiday ideas for couples.
 The silver-colored lattice tower was erected in the mid-1950s and early 1960s to mimic a lotus plant (a renowned emblem from the period of the Pharaohs).
 At one point, it was Africa’s highest building.